Bioconductor/bioconductor.org/README.md

 NOTE: this failed installing the pg gem on Ubuntu 14.04; fixed with `sudo apt-get install libpq-dev`

-### Obtain manifest git repository.

-The `manifest` git repository is available from the Bioconductor git server.
-It contains a list of all current Bioconductor packages.
-Clone a copy with the code source base.

-    cd bioconductor.org # if you aren't already in the working copy git clone git@git.bioconductor.org:admin/manifest.git

 ### Build the site